Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

-For first generation mergers in the fiducial case, the delay times are directly taken from our population-synthesis simulations.
-For $N$th generation mergers (where $N=2$ or more) and for first generation dynamical BBHs in the HIGH\_MASS model (see Section~\ref{sec:firstgen}), we randomly draw the delay times according to a distribution uniform in $dN/dt\propto{}t^{-1}$ \citep{dominik2012} and spanning from $t_{\rm min}=10^7$ yr to $t_{\rm max}=1.4\times{}10^{10}$ yr.
-This delay time is assumed to be the sum of $t_{\rm dyn}$ and $t_{\rm GW}$, where $t_{\rm dyn}$ is the time elapsed between the formation of the BH and the dynamical interaction that brings it into a BBH, while $t_{\rm GW}$ is the timescale for BBH coalescence by GW emission.

-This is the crudest assumption in our fast procedure, but is supported by $N-$body simulations of dense YSCs \citep{dicarlo2019,dicarlo2020}, which show that dynamical BBH mergers follow a trend $dN/dt\propto{}t^{-1}$. \cite{antonini2019} modeled the pairing process in greater detail; they first account for the dynamical friction timescale, i.e. for the time needed for the merger remnant, which is ejected in the outskirts of the star cluster by the relativistic kick, to sink back to the center of the parent cluster by dynamical friction.
-This is
+For $N$g mergers (where $N=2$ or more), we randomly draw the delay times according to a distribution uniform in $dN/dt\propto{}t^{-1}$ \citep{dominik2012} and spanning from $t_{\rm min}=[0.1,\,{}10,\,{}100]$ Myr (see column~7 of Table~\ref{tab:table1}) to $t_{\rm max}=1.4\times{}10^{4}$ Myr.
+By adopting $dN/dt\propto{}t^{-1}$, we have assumed that GW decay is the dominant effect to determine the delay time.
+Since the GW timescale $\tau_{\rm GW}\propto{}\mathcal{A}^4$, where $\mathcal{A}$ is the initial semi-major axis of the BBH \citep{peters1964}, for an initial semi-major axis distribution $f(\mathcal{A})\propto{}\mathcal{A}^{-1}$, we obtain a delay time distribution $dN/dt\propto{}t^{-1}$ \citep{piran1992,totani2008,wang2020FRB}.
+This is the crudest assumption in our method, because we neglect the impact of dynamical hardening on the evolution of the BBH semi-major axis.
+However, this assumption is supported by $N-$body simulations of dense YSCs \citep{dicarlo2019,dicarlo2020}, which show that dynamical BBH mergers follow a trend $dN/dt\propto{}t^{-1}$.
+The choice of $t_{\rm min}$ depends on the time for dynamical pairing of the BBH $t_{\rm dyn}$, i.e. the time needed for a single BH to find a new companion BH via dynamical interactions.
+This can be estimated as the sum of the dynamical friction timescale ($t_{\rm DF}$, i.e. the time over which the merger remnant, which is ejected in the outskirts of the star cluster by the relativistic kick, sinks back to the core of the parent cluster by dynamical friction, \citep{chandrasekhar1943}) and the three-body timescale ($t_{\rm 3bb}$, i.e. the timescale for BBH formation by three-body encounters, \citep{lee1995}):

-where $M_{\rm SC}$ and $n$ are the star cluster mass and central number density.
-After the BH has sunk back to the core of the parent star cluster, it is reasonable to assume that it will pair on a timescale for BBH formation by three-body encounters \citep{lee1995}: